Mister-Meeseeks/BitScribe/docs/WriteRecovery.md

 # Recovering Writes in Progress

 This describes an optional extension to the BitScribe protocol.
 It allows for an in-progress engraving to be resumed, at an arbitrarily later writer.
+Use or non-use of this extension does not affect the ability of base protocol compliant clients to read completed engravings.

 Write interruption poses no additional cost in terms of money or time.
 As long as the previous writer was compliant with the protocol extension, any other writer can resume